centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-22-04.md

 expire_logs_days=7
 ```

-Now, you can perform a global update on the server but **not restart now** on all nodes including Quorum:
+Now, you can perform a global update on the server but **do not restart now** on all nodes including Quorum:

 <Tabs groupId="sync">
 <TabItem value="RHEL8 / Alma Linux 8 / Oracle Linux 8" label="RHEL8 / Alma Linux 8 / Oracle Linux 8">